codefornola/nolabase/docs/docs/clients/sql-ide.md

 to import into another tool.
 Although this is not always the best tool for doing analysis, it's a good tool to have so you can explore the data and debug your SQL queries.
-Some IDEs give you the ability to make simple charts or visualizations from the results, but you won't get much control over it and you likely won't be able to do complicated things like maps.
+Some IDEs give you the ability to make simple charts or visualizations from the results, but you won't get much control over it and you likely will not be able to do complex visualizations like maps.

 Here's what we recommend for IDEs: